-- The first drop deadline allows you to drop a class without penalty, which means you are not assessed a grade or tuition.
-This is also the deadline to select a pass/fail or no credit grading type within Buff Portal.
+- The first drop deadline allows you to drop a class without penalty, which means you aren't assessed a W grade or tuition.
+This is also the deadline to select a no credit grading type within Buff Portal.